httpsgithu/Miner/FAQ.md

 We are using the NiceHash marketplace which pays for the work you do, not for winning the lottery.
 This creates a consistent payout effectively by the hour.
 Miners are buying computer time from people like you, hoping to win the lottery.

+<hr></details><details><summary>What Exactly Is My Computer Doing For This?</summary>

+This mining application uses just a single algorithm at the moment.
+It will consume as much CPU as you allow it (defaulting at 1 thread).
+There is a little bandwidth consumed but no memory used in the process.

 <hr></details>

 # More About Cryptocurrency